tommyrot/irctoday/README.md

 *Internet Relay Chat (IRC) is a free and open client-server communications protocol for anyone to use and build software upon.
 Originally created in 1988, it still is actively used and developed by the community as of today.*

 *This document contains a non-exhaustive list of the most popular IRC related projects, grouped by prominent category, for which the source is hosted on GitHub.
-Projects which main focus is not IRC, or which have been inactive for a long time, are excluded from the list.
+Projects which main focus is not IRC, or which have been inactive for a very long time, are excluded from the list.
 So are frameworks, libraries, themes and plugins for other software.*

 ---